 By watching the news or researching statistics from a wide range of fields, it is clear to see that unless our evolutionary courses changes directions, we will be dealt a devastating set of cards.
 Not only does it seem as though we are on the brink of a nuclear war, but more individuals today suffer from mental health disorders then ever before, and the affects of global warming still haven’t fully materialized.

 From a scientific perspective, it is clear to see that much more attention needs to be paid to researching the life-affirming affects that people and communities receive when individuals move to a more conscious way of living, regardless of if we are able to actually determine what consciousness is.
 If the whole of humanity fully committed to raising the levels of consciousness in the world, through meditative practices, our most primitive biologically drives for safety, sex, and greed would transform into the aims of world peace and happiness for all.
+That said, it is true that meditation is not the only thing that you would need to understand biological drives better, there are other ways in which you could bring peace to yourself first.
+For instance, to understand and alleviate your sexual desires, you can most definitely take help from toys (like dildos, vibrators and other sexual machines); there is nothing wrong in opting for self peace before world peace.

 It is certain that only by becoming consciously aware of our greatest psychology limitations, and individually working to overcome them, can we ensure that our evolutionary path doesn’t end in unfathomable destruction.
 It is certain that only by consciously dictating our evolutionary direction as individuals will we have the ability to collectively change the world.